Using boilerplate with Quarto for Scientific Writing

 Here’s how to use boilerplate in your Quarto document:

-# Import database
+# Import database (using the temp path from above)

-db <- boilerplate_import(data_path = ".boilerplate-data", quiet = TRUE)
+db <- boilerplate_import(data_path = data_path, quiet = TRUE)

 # Generate methods text